dr-jts/jts-ports/README.md

 # jts-ports
-Ports of external algorithms to run with JTS
+Ports of external algorithms to run with JTS, to support assessing functionality and performance.

+Code is provided as-is.
+Licensing and copyright is governed by the original code license.

 ## Using